totalspectrum/spin2cpp/spinconvert/README.txt

 See COPYING for terms of redistribution

 This is a simple Spin to PASM (or C/C++) converter.
-This particular release is a "preview", which means it is incomplete and still buggy.
+This particular release is a "beta", which means it is likely still buggy.
 It won't handle all Spin programs correctly.
 Please check the output and be prepared to fix problems.

 USAGE
 -----